karins/CoherenceFramework/README.md

 This codebase now includes several basic coherence models:

+##Entity-based coherence models:
+Code for:
-<h2>Entity-based coherence models: </h2> Code for 1) entity grid experiment and 2) entity graph experiment.
+-- 1) entity grid experiment and
+-- 2) entity graph experiment.
 Both are multilingual.
-They currently work for French and German.
+They currently work for French, German and Spanish.
 For English, syntactic roles can be derived.
-This is currently not the case for French or German.
+This is currently not the case for French, German and Spanish.
 Therefore the grid/graph will only derive the entity occurances, not their syntactic roles.
 In the case of the graph, in particular, the best option then is to run with the weighted projection.

-(Although The EntityGridExtractor will not run with French/German for that reason, ie it works from ptb trees and then derives the dependencies.
-Entry point for EntityGridFramework should still be fine.)
+##Syntax-based coherence models:
+Code for a syntax-based model:

-<h2>Syntax-based coherence models: </h2>Code for a syntax-based model, similar to the 1) local coherence model of A.Louis(Louis and Nenkova, 2012) based on syntactic patterns ,
-in addition to 2) our own adaptation of it, which is a fully generative model based on IBM1.
+--1) implementation of local coherence model of A.Louis(Louis and Nenkova, 2012) based on syntactic patterns , --2) our own adaptation of it, which is a fully generative model based on IBM1.
 We learn a probability distribution over the alignments to better learn the patterns, instead of a uniform distribution.

 =====================================================
+##Our objective:
-<b>Our objective</b> was to test existing models on an Machine Translation output, an entirely different, more challenging context than the one they are generally used in.
+to test existing models on an Machine Translation output, an entirely different, more challenging context than the one they are generally used in.
 Previously they have been used to assess coherence monolingually, in a clear-cut task (eg selecting best order from shuffled sentences of a coherent text) whereas lack of coherence can be caused in other more subtle ways.